-The most common way to be emancipated from your parents is to petition the court.
-To be emancipated, you’ll need to be at least 14 to 16 years old, depending on your state, and be able to prove that being emancipated from your parents is in your best interest.
+The most common way to become emancipated from your parents is to petition the court.
+To be emancipated, you’ll need to be at least 14 to 16 years old, depending on your state, and you must be able to prove that being emancipated from your parents is in your best interest.

 Steps to Becoming Emancipated

 An emergency fund is also a great idea to cover things like unexpected expenses or medical bills.
-While you can start small with an emergency fund of $1,000, most experts recommend setting aside 3 to 6 months of living expenses, either in cash or relatively liquid funds.
+While you can start small with an emergency fund of $1,000, most experts recommend setting aside enough money to cover three to six months' living expenses, either in cash or relatively liquid funds.

 Limits of Emancipated Minors

 While you may think that once you become an emancipated minor, you can do anything that a legal adult can do, that isn’t always the case.
 While the laws vary by state, emancipated minors may not be able to get married, quit school, get a driver’s license, vote, or drink alcohol.